By incessantly pursuing within yourself the inquiry ‘Who am I?’, you will know your true self and thereby attain salvation. – Sri Ramana Maharshi

 There are only two ways to conquer destiny or be independent of it.
 One is to enquire for whom is this destiny and discover that only the ego is bound by destiny and not the Self and that the ego is non-existent.

 The other way is to kill the ego by completely surrendering to the Lord, by realizing one’s helplessness and saying all the time, ‘Not I, but Thou oh Lord’ and giving up all sense of ‘I’ and mine, and leaving it to the Lord to do what he likes with you.
-Complete effacement of the ego is necessary to conquer destiny, whether you achieve this effacement through self-enquiry or bhakti marga (Path).
+Complete effacement of the ego is necessary to conquer destiny, whether you achieve this effacement through self-inquiry or bhakti marga (Path).